tundish/inimitable/dlg/wednesday.rst

 [TRIPITAKA]_

     So I go snap!
+It freezes all your instinct for spontaneity.

-    And you take one coin.
+    And so you take one single coin.

 .. property:: SETTINGS.punchline-states-refresh 04.html